 Executive Seminar Program for Natural Resources

-Download program information and registration form:
+Download program information & registration form

+Each seminar reconstructs the natural resource policy controversy at hand by visiting the site of the issue, reviewing background materials, and meeting with decisive players in the conflict.
 Past presenters have included members of Congress, governors, state legislators, tribal leaders, agency heads, lobbyists, coalition leaders, and journalists.

 A total of four seminars are held during the program year.
 Three seminars of approximately one week each will be held on site to reconstruct cases.
 A fourth two-day session is held on the Portland State campus to conclude the program with a review of leadership principals, techniques for policy resolution, and a summarization of insights gained by the participants.
 PSU faculty provide oversight and emphasize sound administration practices as well as ways to improve policy outcomes.

 The seminar program develops leadership skills that enhance the performance of managers in their own organizations and prepares leaders for the complex decision-making process inherent in a pluralistic society.
 Participants will understand the need to evaluate social, economic and political values in natural resource policy development and implementation.

 The Executive Seminar Program Advisory Board is a diverse group of senior natural resource leaders from across the Pacific Northwest.
 The Advisory Board is crucial to the ongoing guidance, direction and success of the program.
 Advisory Board members provide general program oversight and feedback; forecast specific emphases or needs for leadership development in their agencies; suggest possible program year themes or areas of focus; suggest specific case study ideas and contacts for further exploration of cases; and assist with program outreach.
 Most Advisory Board members are also ESP alumnae.